 Kardashian died in 2003 from esophageal cancer at the age of 59.

 Kardashian's first wife, Kris, and four children, Kourtney, Kim, Khloe and Rob, were then launched into stardom after their E! reality show "Keeping Up With the Kardashians" premiered in 2007.
-Kim Kardashian West was worth $350 million as of last year, according to Forbes.
+Kim Kardashian West is now estimated to be worth $900 million, according to Forbes.

 Defense attorney Johnnie Cochran, then a successful Los Angeles lawyer, was brought onto Simpson's defense team to use his way with words and charismatic personality to connect with the jury.